omundy/learn-javascript/topics/data-structures/data-structures.md

 # Data Structures

-How to use arrays, objects, properties, methods, and loops
+How to use arrays, objects, and loops

 <span class="slides-small"><a href="slides.html">slides</a> | <a href="data-structures.md">md</a></span>